lenknerd/HomePage1/posts/pubs_body.md

 * Physics II for Engineering Students (33-107)
 * Energy and Environmental Issues (33-115), a general-audience course covering the physics behind energy consumption and generation, and its impact on our world

-In addition to these undergraduate courses, I have also worked as a teacher and mentor for younger students, including at
+In addition to those courses, I have also worked as a teacher and mentor for younger students, including at

-* Carnegie Mellon's [SAMS Program](https://admission.enrollment.cmu.edu/pages/diversity-sams) for high school students from groups traditionally underrepresented or underserved in STEM fields, and
+* <p>Carnegie Mellon's [SAMS Program](https://admission.enrollment.cmu.edu/pages/diversity-sams) for high school students from groups traditionally underrepresented or underserved in STEM fields, and</p>
-* [Summerbridge Pittsburgh](https://www.sewickley.org/page/summerbridge), a summer educational enrichment program for at-risk Pittsburgh middle school students
+* <p>[Summerbridge Pittsburgh](https://www.sewickley.org/page/summerbridge), a summer educational enrichment program for at-risk Pittsburgh middle school students</p>

 ## Publications